edgaradel/QuantitativeAssetManagement/README.md

 # Quantitative Asset Management
-Some work Inspired by Bernard Hersovic Quantitative Asset Management Class
+Some work Inspired by Bernard Herskovic Quantitative Asset Management Class

+Leverage Aversion and Risk Parity
+To reduce and diversify the equity risk in a portfolio Risk parity uses leverage while still targeting long-term performance.